jaypacamarra/310-proj1/README.md

 * <b>subVI</b>:      Contains the subVIs and dependancies to be used throught the program

 ## Helpful Links
-Getting started with labVIEW: <br />
+Getting started with labVIEW:
 shorturl.at/drtxA
 <br />
-Best Practices for Managing NI LabVIEW Applications Using the Project Explorer: <br />
+Best Practices for Managing NI LabVIEW Applications Using the Project Explorer: shorturl.at/pqsPV
-shorturl.at/pqsPV
 <br />